 The Sweetest Oblivion is the first book of the Made series.
 Each book is a mafia representation of different morally grey characters.
 The first book is about an Italian mobster and his subsequent forbidden love story, like how he gets married to his wife.
 There are a lot of things happening in small moments, but there are also many scenes that are unnecessary to the book.

 The author was trying to showcase a big family with Italian energy.
 There are a lot of family members and characters, but many characters that don’t mean anything.
-I focus so much on the central love story when they bring up these secondary characters because there are so many.
+I focus so much on the main love story when they bring up these secondary characters because there are so many.
 Nicolas Russo is one mob boss who gets promised a wife by another mob boss with two daughters.
 It’s hard to explain the first book because the plot is complicated.
 If you like Italian mafia romance, read it.

 Author: Danielle Lori